Clemapfel/jluna/docs/basics.md

 # Basics

-### Installation

-This manual does not go over how to download and build jluna.
-Instead, a step-by-step tutorial on how to install and create a C++ application using jluna, from scratch, is available [here](./installation.md).

----

 ### Initializing the Julia State

 Before any Julia or jluna functionality can be accessed, we need to initialize the Julia state using `jluna::initialize()`.
 This sets up the Julia environment and initializes many global jluna variables.